 A slanting font style called italics is used when writers wish to emphasize, or give special significance to, a word or words.
 When writers prepare a document on a word processor, italic type is used to distinguish titles, words used as words, and foreign words from hyperlinks, which are usually underlined.

 In digital documents, italicized words appear in place of words that would be underlined in handwritten or typed papers.
 As with any alteration to the appearance of text, italics should be used properly and sparingly.
+One should not use quotation marks or other punctuation marks to distinguish words when italics are appropriate.

 What should italics be used for?